Waterfalls Austin Texas are famous in the area for their incredible scenery and beautiful surroundings.

 2. Austin Twin falls

-The list of waterfalls Austin Texas continues with Austin Twin falls, a fantastic waterfall located about 15 minutes drive from Austin’s downtown.
+The list of waterfalls Austin Tx continues with Austin Twin falls.
+A fantastic waterfall located about 15 minutes drive from Austin’s downtown.

 To get to the falls, you must follow a 3.2 miles long hiking trail (round trip), accessible to everybody.